 All rights for Jurassic London work have reverted to the artists and authors.
 Please contact them directly with any queries you may have about reprints or usage.

-For obvious reasons, we are currently not open for submissions.
+As we are no longer an operating publisher, we are not open for submissions.
 Sorry!

 If you have any other questions, please contact us at firstname.lastname@example.org.